ibexa/documentation-user/docs/content_management/block_reference.md

 ## Embed block

-Place any Content item directly on the page.
+Place any content item directly on the page.
 This function works across all content types seamlessly.
 On the **Properties** tab, set values in the following fields:

 - **Name** — Enter a name for the page block.
-- **Content** — Click **Select content**, browse the content, and select a Content item.
+- **Content** — Click **Select content**, browse the content, and select a content item.

 ## Form block

 Place a selected form from the content structure onto the page.
 Integrate specific forms into your content to enhance client interaction.
-Completing the settings of the Form block requires at least one Form Content item created.
+Completing the settings of the Form block requires at least one Form content item created.

 On the **Properties** tab, set values in the following fields:

 - **Name** — Enter a name for the page block.
-- **Form** — Click **Select content**, browse the content, and select a Form Content item to append it to the block.
+- **Form** — Click **Select content**, browse the content, and select a Form content item to append it to the block.

 !!! caution "Known limitation"